Michael18811380328/HelloWorld/README.md

 plan: learn slate.js (the main APIs) and react framework step by step.
 Hurry up!

 And this is the first time to use vim to write readme.md And use it more.

+There are so many things to learn.
+And I found that it is important for us to learn not only code basic using but also inner logic of basic.
+For instance, learning slate-core codes is significant for understanding lower codes logic.

+And I learn code (JS) data structure of JS.
+The bacis data strcuture is Array.
+In JS, we can use Array to create other complex data structure. (queue/stack/linked chart).
+What's more, the basic network knowledge is also essential and basic.